bdavidxyz/simplest-rails-docker/README_first.md

 * **--force** - Tells rails to overwrite existing files, such as Gemfile.
 * **--database=postgresql** - Tells Rails to default our db config to use postgres.

+### 3. Adapt database.yml and webpacker.yml to Docker configuration

 ## Restart from scratch